Norway intervenes to avert oil industry closure

 OSLO Norway's government ordered on Monday a last-minute settlement in a dispute between striking oil workers and employers in a move to alleviate market fears over a full closure of its oil industry and a steep cut in Europe's supplies.

-The strike over pensions has kept oil prices on the boil as a lack of government action to avert a plan by the oil industry to lock out all offshore staff from their workplaces from midnight (2200 GMT) has taken markets by surprise.
+The strike over pensions had kept crude prices on the boil with analysts expecting far quicker action by the government to stop the oil industry from locking out all offshore staff from their workplaces from midnight (2200 GMT) on Monday.

+Oil markets breathed a sigh of relief on news of the intervention and crude prices dropped in early Asian trade.

 Under Norwegian law, the government can force the striking workers back to duty and has done so in the past to protect the industry on which much of the country's economy depends.

-But it has been slow to intervene in the dispute, now in its third week, and did so on Monday only minutes before the start of the lockout, citing potential economic consequences.
+But it was slow to intervene in the latest dispute, which was in its third week, and did so on Monday only minutes before the start of the lockout, citing potential economic consequences.

 "I had to make this decision to protect Norway's vital interests.
-It wasn't an easy choice, but I had to do it," Labour Minister Hanne Bjurstroem said after meeting with the trade unions and the Norwegian oil industry association (OLF).
+It wasn't an easy choice, but I had to do it," Labour Minister Hanne Bjurstroem told Reuters after meeting with the trade unions and the Norwegian oil industry association (OLF).

+But the minister said her main concern was the potential cut in gas supplies.
+Norway is the world's second-biggest gas exporter by pipeline, with the majority of supplies going to Britain, the Netherlands France and Germany.

+"This could have had serious consequences for the trust in Norway as a credible supplier," she added.

 Leif Sande, leader of the largest labour union Industri Energi, representing more than half of 7,000 offshore workers, said workers would return to work immediately.